Appointments

 Continuity of Care

-We at Castleton Health Centre recognise the importance of having a Family Doctor and seeing the same doctor wherever possible.
-As we are a large training practice seeing your regular or ‘Named’ Doctor may not always be possible, however we will do our best to ensure it is done when they are available.
+As we are a large training practice seeing your regular or ‘named’ Doctor may not always be possible.
+We will do our best to ensure it is done when they are available.

 Enhanced Access